9 Cultural Things to Do in Copenhagen

 The intentional community was now established by this brigade of young squatters, led by Jacob Ludvigsen, who turned the military complex and surrounding bastions into an alternative ‘village’ within the Danish capital, an autonomous society with a liberated lifestyle beyond the reach of Danish law.

-Over the years this social experiment managed to exist in more or less harmony with the conventional Copenhagen – despite the fact that drugs were freely sold here in ‘Pusher Street’, and that the traditional norms and customary laws were not enforced here.
+Over the years, this social experiment managed to exist in more or less harmony with the conventional Copenhagen – even though drugs have been freely sold here in Pusher Street and the laws have not been enforced.

 The hippie community still thrives in Christiania, making it an attractive spot both to local ‘Christianites’ and visitors.
-You can visit and have lunch in one of the restaurants, attend a concert, study street art, galleries or unusual museums, or simply chill out together with the residents and other tourists.
+You can visit and have lunch in one of the restaurants, attend a concert, study street art, galleries or unusual museums, or chill out with the residents and other tourists.

 Walk up the spiral ramp of the Round Tower.